 - Medical Expenses.
 Usually, any treatment you require to help you recover will be free on the NHS.
 That said, you might still end up paying for prescriptions, medication from a pharmacy or other treatment not available for free.
 That means you could include those costs in your claim.

 - Travelling Costs.
 In cases where your injuries mean that you’re not able to drive for a while, you could be entitled to claim if you incur costs for alternative modes of transport.
 Also, when you make trips to the pharmacy, hospital or GP’s surgery, you might have to pay for parking or fuel.
 Therefore, these could also be added to the claim.

 - Lost Earnings.
 There’s a chance that taking time away from work could leave you out of pocket.
 That might be the case if you’re self-employed or if you don’t receive full sick pay from the company you work for.
-In that situation, you may be entitled to ask for any lost earnings to be paid back.
+In that situation, you may be entitled to ask for any loss of earnings to be paid back.

 How Accident Claims UK Could Help You